Az-otrope/Mia/README.txt

 MIA PHAM PORTFOLIO

 A data scientist skilled in Machine Learning, research planning, and data analysis.
-I have a niche experience in Formulation, biotechnology, and health tech with a strong discipline in engineering.
+I bring a wealth of experience in biotechnology, health tech, and a strong discipline in engineering.